piyush-pb/userdashboard/README.md

 # userdashboard
-A assignment for juno finanace a dashboard for monitoring users behavior and risk indicator on basis for that Created using React framework with next js parts
+A assignment for juno finanace a dashboard for monitoring users behavior and risk indicator on basis of that

+Created using React framework with next js parts

 HTML, CSS, JS

 # Getting Started with Create React App